top of page

 Roll-call was really something.
 They lined up.
 They were men of precision and direction.
 Part of me felt a little sorry for them too – it seemed like none of them intended to be there.
 But you know how it is, loyalty to Hitler was not an option.
 But the fact that not one of them stood up for what was right made them all cowards to me.
 I guess you can say I still have mixed emotions about it all.

-They lined up and stood before our own military command.
-I didn’t discern any emotions or any real feelings.
-These were cold and calculating men.
-There was a particular scent of acrid tobacco amongst the German High-Command that at the time I didn’t understand.
-I later was told that they didn’t have access to good tobacco and so they made their own out of improvised herbs.
+There was a particular scent of acrid tobacco amongst the German High Command that at the time I didn’t understand.
+I was later told that they didn’t have access to good tobacco and so they made their own out of improvised herbs.
 One can imagine what it was.

 These are the Prisoners of War and Members of the Third Reich who Lt.
 Mendietta helped to incarcerate.
-At center, in his dress whites, Herman Goering
+At the center, in his dress whites, Herman Goering

 I received quite a bit of recognition for pulling this off, but my platoon of thirty-nine men really made it happen.
-There was a bit of a lull in the days immediately after the surrender but just as I got to feeling the job was done, I was off to Japan.
+There was a bit of a lull in the days immediately after the surrender, but just as I got to feeling the job was done, I was off to Japan.
 The war may have ended for the Germans, but it sure didn’t end for me.

-As a side-note for this, the prison was a bad place in the years to come.
+As a side note for this, the prison was a bad place in the years to come.
 The British were also a part of the continuation of the prison after we built it.
 They practiced a different kind of interrogation – torture - than we did, and it ultimately made them look bad.
 There were war-crimes committed by the British and ultimately the prison was closed down.

 It is a surprise to many that woman were often in uniform in World War II.
 I became friends with one of the women of the Air Force.
 There were woman pilots who trained the air force pilots.
 In fact, here’s something you don’t know.
 Cornelia Fort had been giving a Civilian Lesson over Hawaii on December7TH, 1941.
 She became the first pilot to engage the Japanese Navy.

 This is the Berlin Prison today.
-We studied the layout and planning of this prison, and we a school and turned them into a temporary prison.
+We studied the layout and planning of this prison, and we took a school and turned it into a temporary prison.
 In these walls were the world’s cruelest killers alongside traitors who sided with the Germans during the war.
-Notice the floor, that was the original floor of the prison.
+Notice the floor, which was the original floor of the prison.
 The prison would later be used by the Germans as a notorious holding facility for Communists, Political Prisoners, and Russian KGB agents.
 They improved upon the watch-tower and added electrical fences too.

 This is outside Berlin, in Karlshorst, and it is where the German High Command surrendered, ending the war.
-Directly after this moment, they showed up in a perfect line, and followed me and my men directly to their temporary prison.
+Directly after this moment, they showed up in a perfect line and followed me and my men directly to their temporary prison.
 My heart raced, and I made sure to put my two Jewish soldiers in the direct receiving line.
-It wasn’t much, but I felt a little of the vindication that I am sure they did.
+It wasn’t much, but I felt a little of vindication that I am sure they did.
 When it was over and the doors finally closed, I glanced over to them and they were weeping on one another’s shoulders.

 Going to the Pacific Theater